reyadrahman/node/README.md

 - `msg` must have **at least one** of `text`, `files` or `quickReplies`.
 - `title` and `subtitle` inside `quickReplies` are **optional**.
 - `userPrefs` is **optional**.
 If not provided, the user preferences remain the same.
 Otherwise, it will replace the old user preferences.

+***NOTE:*** actions receive `userPrefs` inside `context` so that it can be used directly from wit.ai's stories.
+But it must be returned separately, outside `context`.
+The reason is to emphasize the semantic differences between the two. `userPrefs` is stored per user whereas `context` is stored per story.
+When a user switches between stories, `context` changes but `userPrefs` doesn't change.
+Moreover, `context` could timeout if the user is idle for more than a few minutes, but `userPrefs` doesn't.

 `quickReplies` could also be just an array of strings:
 ``` json